 Email Marketing Software (EMS)

 Email marketing software helps segment subscribers, manage email lists and automate the distribution of emails.
-They are also known as Email Marketing Platform (EMP) or Email Service Provider (ESP).
+They are also known as Email Marketing Platforms (EMP) or Email Service Providers (ESP).
 A good EMS will also integrate with all the other software you use in your business.